wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Success.

-You got this but in case you forget something you can always turn to the help flag:
+You got this!
+In case you forgot something you can use the help flag:

 ```shell
 % vonage --help